A community that ensures women are represented in the public dialog.

 Dan Schultz is a civic technologist based in Philadelphia, Pennsylvania.
 Knight News Challenge winner, a graduate from the MIT Media Lab and Carnegie Mellon University, and a Knight-Mozilla Fellow.
 Dan is the lead developer and product manager of the Tally, but during the day he is a Senior Creative Technologist at the Internet Archive.
 The rest of his time is spent being the father of an adorable toddler named Ida and teaching her how to say the names of Star Wars characters.

 Programmer, feminist, real world and tech world adventurer.
 San Francisco native.
 Harvard Computer Science grad.
 Former co-chair of Harvard Institute of Politics Fellows program (where he met Nicco and Gina).
 Senior Software Engineer at Tock.

 KATIE DOWD, @katiedowd

-Katie just finished her stint as Senior Advisor for Digital at Hillary for President.
+Katie finished her stint as Senior Advisor for Digital at Hillary for President.
 Previously, she was digital director for the Office of Hillary Clinton at the Clinton Foundation and Innovation Advisor to then Secretary of State Hillary Clinton.
-Expert in grassroots marketing and digital strategy, Originally from Chicago, Illinois, she now resides in Washington, D.C.
+An expert in grassroots marketing and digital strategy and orriginally from Chicago, Illinois, new mom Katie now resides in Washington, D.C.